Cancellation of Removal Clinton Township MI

 4. the individual's removal would cause an exceptional and extremely unusual hardship to the individual's lawful permanent resident or US citizen spouse, child, or parent (also known as a qualifying relative).

 Prevailing on cancellation of removal immigration case is extremely tough, because the standard of "exceptional and unusual hardship" is very high and often difficult to prove to the discretion of the assigned Immigration Judge.
 This type of relief should only be pursued if the individual is already in removal proceedings; the non-citizen should not voluntarily place him or herself in removal proceedings to try to obtain cancellation of removal, even if the individual has a very strong and compelling case.
 The Immigration Judge has a lot of discretion to decide whether the non-citizen possesses good moral character, and what the Immigration Judge considers as exceptional and extremely unusual hardship, so there is a risk of losing (even with a strong case).
 Also, Immigration Courts are limited in the number of cancellations of removal they are supposed to grant each year, and therefore issue this relief very sparingly.
-If the individual does not qualify for cancellation of removal (due to their prior use of cancellation of removal, because of criminal or antiterrorism grounds, crewman who entered after June 30, 1964, or certain J visa exchange visitors that did not satisfy their 2 year requirement, or does not meet other requirements outlined above) the Immigration Judge has absolutely no discretion to approve cancellation of removal for humanitarian or other reasons.
+If the individual does not qualify for cancellation of removal (due to their prior use of cancellation of removal, because of criminal or antiterrorism grounds, the individual is a crewman who entered after June 30, 1964, the individual is classified as a certain J visa exchange visitors that did not satisfy their 2 year requirement, or does not meet other requirements outlined above) the Immigration Judge has absolutely no discretion to approve cancellation of removal for humanitarian or other reasons.

 Another form of cancellation of removal potentially applies to non-LPR spouses and children who have been battered or who are the victims of extreme cruelty, under the Violence Against Women Act (VAWA).
 The applicant for VAWA cancellation of removal must satisfy the following requirements: